 Let’s think about other services like customer support, email marketing, accounting, mobile payments, tax calculations, and so on.
 Stripe keeps a myriad of varieties in its integration list. ⬆️

-Undoubtedly, security is one of the biggest concerns for money-related any service.
+Undoubtedly, security is one of the biggest concerns for money-related services.
 You’re allowing the payment gateways to store your data partly because you trust them.
 That’s the very right decision you’ve made there.
-PayPal and Stripe both companies are grave serious on that issue.
+PayPal and Stripe, both companies are grave serious on that issue.

-They provide you everything with PCI compliance, to ensure the best security maintained while users submit their information using a computer or mobile phones.
+They provide you everything with PCI compliance, to ensure the best security is maintained while users submit their information using a computer or mobile phone.
 PCI standards are best known for preventing credit card schemes. ⬆️

 Between the PayPal and Stripe battle, who does have the best way to get started?
 Being even-handed, we can say that, PayPal is the winner in this matter.
 The easy setup process is so easy that, literally anyone can operate their account without any stress.

 On the flip side, Stripe’s setup is a convoluted process in many aspects.
 Even many entrepreneurs change their minds and choose PayPal.
 Like toasting your bread or making a cup of hot coffee, setting up PayPal is very convenient.
 PayPal wins the combat with this excellent feature loved by the beginners. ⬆️